crhsidea/Course-Docs/Course Docs/Languages/JavaScript Course.md

 * Complete this course - https://www.codecademy.com/learn/asynchronous-javascript

 ### Assessment
-* Complete 5 more problems of your choice on leetcode with JS.
+* Complete 5 more problems of your choice on leetcode with JavaScript.